vieiraraba/calendar-7/README.md

 The calendar planner allows you to switch the planner between different calendar app views as well as create task lists, reminders, and also a weekly schedule planner to give you a clear overview of your agenda and shared calendar.

 # What can you do?:

 - Different ways to view your calendar
 - Quickly switch between month and day view.
-    -Events from Gmail - Flight, hotel, concert, restaurant reservations, and more are added to your calendar automatically.
-    -Tasks - Create, manage, and view your tasks alongside your events in Calendar -All your calendars in one place.
+- Create, manage, and view your tasks alongside your events in Calendar -All your calendars in one place.

 # Why use MyCal?: